tests-always-included/mo/README.md

 Specific issues:
  * Interpolation - Multiple Calls:  This fails because lambdas execute in a subshell so their output can be captured.
 This is flagged as a TODO in the code.
+ * HTML Escaping - Since bash is not often executed in a web server context, it makes no sense to have the output escaped as HTML.
+Performing shell escaping of variables may be an option in the future if there's a demand.

 ### Future Enhancements